awsdocs/amazon-ecs-developer-guide/doc_source/create-standard-load-balancer.md

    The load balancer name you choose must be unique within your set of load balancers, must have a maximum of 32 characters, and must only contain alphanumeric characters or hyphens\.

-1. For **Create LB inside**, select the same network that your container instances are located in: EC2\-Classic or a specific VPC\.
+1. For **Create LB inside**, select the same network that your container instances are located in a specific VPC\.

 1. The default values configure an HTTP load balancer that forwards traffic from port 80 at the load balancer to port 80 of your container instances, but you can modify these values for your application\.
 For more information, see [Listeners for Your Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-listener-config.html) in the *User Guide for Classic Load Balancers*\.

-1. \[EC2\-VPC\] To improve the availability of your load balancer, select at least two subnets in different Availability Zones\.
+1. To improve the availability of your load balancer, select at least two subnets in different Availability Zones\.
 Your load balancer subnet configuration must include all Availability Zones that your container instances reside in\.
 In the **Select Subnets** section, under **Available Subnets**, select the subnets\.
 The subnets that you select are moved under **Selected Subnets**\.
 **Note**
-If you selected EC2\-Classic as your network, or you have a default VPC but did not choose **Enable advanced VPC configuration**, you do not see **Select Subnets**\.
+If you have a default VPC but did not choose **Enable advanced VPC configuration**, you do not see **Select Subnets**\.
 ![\[Selected subnets\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/AddInstanceVPC_SelectedSubnet.png)

 1. Choose **Next: Assign Security Groups** to go to the next page in the wizard\.